romcal/romcal/README.md

 ### celebrations <a name="celebrations"></a>

 Represents central celebrations observed in the Roman Catholic rite.
-They take precendence and will replace coinciding dates from the `liturgical` calendar or `general` calendar.
+They take precedence and will replace coinciding dates from the `liturgical` calendar or `general` calendar.

 Dates from `src/lib/Celebrations.js` will be assigned the source value `c`.